 1. Hartsfield–Jackson Atlanta International Airport (ATL) - 103.9 Million Passengers

-Called one of the world's "most efficient airports", the Hartsfield-Jackson Atlanta International Airport sees more passenger traffic than any other airport in the USA.
-Over 103.9 million people step foot inside the airport each year.
+Called one of the world's "most efficient airports," the Hartsfield-Jackson Atlanta International Airport sees more passenger traffic than any other airport in the USA.
+Over 103.9 million people step into the airport each year.
 Reasons for its popularity include its geographic location and its status as a connection hub.
 The Atlanta Airport is also a hub for Delta Airlines, one of the largest airlines in the United States.

 2. Los Angeles International Airport (LAX) - 84.5 Million Passengers

-The Los Angeles International Airport serves as the main entryway into Los Angeles, Hollywood, and the rest of Southern California, with connections to other parts of the United States such as Hawaii and West Coast destinations.
+The Los Angeles International Airport serves as the gateway to Los Angeles, Hollywood, and the rest of Southern California, with connections to other parts of the United States such as Hawaii and West Coast destinations.
 LAX serves around 84.5 million passengers every year, making it one of the busiest airports in the US.
 It has a new international terminal that is dedicated to handling passengers from Asia and the Pacific.

 3. O’Hare International Airport (ORD) - 79.8 Million Passengers

 O’Hare International Airport was the busiest US airport until the late 1990s.
-It connects Chicago, Illinois to various parts of the United States.
-It has since dropped to third place serving an impressive 79.8 million passengers every year.
+It connects Chicago, Illinois, to various parts of the United States.
+It has now dropped to third place serving an impressive 79.8 million passengers every year.

 4. Dallas/Fort Worth International Airport (DFW) - 67 Million Passengers

 Why do so many US airports experience so much traffic, anyway?
-Over the 20th and 21st centuries, the US has seen a large increase in both domestic and international travel.
+Over the 20th and 21st centuries, the US has witnessed a large increase in both domestic and international passenger flow.
 Advancement in technology has made it easy to coordinate travel for millions of passengers every year.
 Train travel, though once popular, is no longer popular in the United States.
 Unfortunately, air travel has a concerning effect on climate change.